Promoting Social Responsibility in the Supply Chain

 Managing Chemical Substances in Products

-For chemical substances in purchased products, we revise our Manual of Environmentally Controlled Substances Management for Suppliers from time to time and distribute it to our suppliers with the aim of reducing environmental impact by complying with laws and regulations.
-We ask for their understanding and cooperation in green procurement, and investigate the chemical substances used in purchased products.
+For chemical substances in purchased products, we revise our Manual of Environmentally Controlled Substances Management for Suppliers from time to time and distribute it to our suppliers, and request them to establish a Chemical Substances Management System (CMS) with the aim of reducing environmental impact by complying with laws and regulations.
+In addition, we conduct periodic audits of 27 major suppliers of parts and materials to investigate the chemical substance content of purchased products and to check the management status of our suppliers.
+If any inadequacies are found in audit results, we request corrective action and provide support for improvement.
+Through these activities, we have strengthened the management of chemical substances contained in products in the supply chain.

 Promoting Cuts in CO2 Emissions and Maintenance of Water Resources with Suppliers

-As part of our activities within the Fujitsu Group, we respond to climate change caused by global warming by asking our suppliers to take initiatives continuously to cut CO2 emissions.
+We respond to climate change caused by global warming by asking our suppliers to take initiatives continuously to cut CO₂ emissions.

 In addition, we analyzed suppliers’ replies, provided them with feedback on activity trends as a reference for future activities, and asked that they step up their own activities and expand initiatives to their suppliers.
-Going forward, we will continue making efforts to promote reductions in CO2 emissions and maintenance of water resources throughout the supply chain.